Imrest Tablets is a brand of medicine containing the active ingredient zopiclone.

-If you have not told your doctor about any of the above, tell them before you start taking Imrest.
+If you have not told your doctor or pharmacist about any of the above, tell them before you take Imrest.

 Taking other medicines

-You must tell your doctor if you are taking any other medicines, including any that you buy without a prescription from a pharmacy, supermarket or health food shop.
+You must tell your doctor if you are taking any other medicines, including any that you buy without a prescription from a pharmacy, supermarket or health food store.

 - muscle relaxants

-If you are not sure whether you are taking any of these medicines, check with your doctor or pharmacist.
-Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking Imrest.
+Your doctor or pharmacist has more information on medicines to be careful with or to avoid while taking Imrest.

 How much to take

-Imrest should only be taken when you are about to get a full night's sleep (7 to 8 hours) before you need to be active again.
+Imrest should only be taken when you are able to get a full night's sleep (7 to 8 hours) before you need to be active again.

-The usual adult dose is one tablet (7.5 mg) just before you go to bed.
+The standard adult dose of Imrest is one tablet just before you go to bed.

-People over 65 years old and people with liver problems may need smaller doses.
-The recommended dose is half a tablet taken just before you go to bed.
+If you are over 65 years of age the dose is half a tablet taken just before you go to bed.